 Research study on sexual harassment in academia

-The Swedish Secretariat for Gender Research is preparing a national research study as part of the Research and cooperation programme to combat sexual harassment and gender-based violence.
+The Swedish Secretariat for Gender Research is working with a national research study as part of the Research and cooperation programme to combat sexual harassment and gender-based violence.
 The study will investigate the occurrence, scope and consequences of sexual harassment in academia in Sweden.
-The survey, which will be sent out in April/May 2021, will reach a representative sample of employees and students at universities and higher education institutions in Sweden.
+The survey was sent out in May 2021 and reached a representative sample of employees and students at universities and higher education institutions in Sweden.
 The study will be the first of its kind and seeks to provide data for more effective work to combat sexual harassment in academia.